NigelFinegan5p/project-3/README.md

           "To select the Brand of Clubs please choose numbers 1 to 7 (Titleist = 7)\n" "The first letter for input are required.\n")

-Check if the script is being run directly and prints introductory information about the system.
+When it runs it checks if the script is being run directly and prints introductory information about the system.
 As per the above Golf Clubs to Hire etc.

 <br></br>